cfergus/umbc-jujitsu/README.md

 ## Dynamic site

-The Dynamic (react) site can be deployed using.
+The Dynamic (react) site can be deployed using these commands, assuming deno.json is setup.

+1. `deno task build`
-`cd react-site/dist/`
+1. `cd react-site/dist/`
-`deployctl deploy --project=cfergus-umbc-jujitsu --entrypoint=jsr:@std/http/file-server`
+1. `deployctl deploy`

 This creates a "preview" deployment.
 Review the site at the URL provided.
 If approved, promote it to production using:

-`deployctl deploy --prod --entrypoint=jsr:@std/http/file-server`
+`deployctl deploy --prod`

 (you can do this without the preview step if you like)